 You have two options for backing up your data.
 The first is to Create a Sandbox and copy your course components into the sandbox.
 The second is to Export Course Content to a .zip file.
 Either option will save as much of your course content as you would like, but neither will save student data.
 It is not possible to retain student data.

 Why do we only keep courses for five years?

 An overabundance of data stored in D2L could cause performance issues.
 We have consulted with OGC to ensure that our policies comply with both government and LSC-specific data retention policies.
-The longest we are required to retain any data in the LMS is five years.
-Purging data older than five years will help maintain a consistently high-quality user experience within D2L.
+Purging older data will help maintain a consistently high-quality user experience within D2L.